KUSENTEI!

 Authors' Note:

-[1] In July 2006, the Russian dive team “Iskra” located and photographed wreckage of WAHOO lying in about 213 feet (65 meters) of water in the La Perouse (Soya) Strait between the Japanese island of Hokkaido and the Russian island of Sakhalin.
+[1] In July 2006, the Russian dive team “Iskra” located and photographed wreckage of USS WAHOO lying in about 213 feet (65 meters) of water in the La Perouse (Soya) Strait between the Japanese island of Hokkaido and the Russian island of Sakhalin.

 -Bob Hackett, Sander Kingsepp and Peter Cundall.